neddamj/nnhash/README.md

-# Assessing the Adversarial Security of Practical Perceptual Hashing Algorithms
+# Robustness of Practical Perceptual Hashing Algorithms to Hash Evasion and Hash Inversion Attacks

-This repo contais the official implementation for the paper [Assessing the Adversarial Security of Practical Perceptual Hashing Algorithms](https://arxiv.org/pdf/2406.00918).
+This repo contais the official implementation for the paper [Robustness of Practical Perceptual Hashing Algorithms to Hash Evasion and Hash Inversion Attacks](https://arxiv.org/pdf/2406.00918).

 ## Setup